How to Measure Flight or Fight Stress

 The two divisions keep going back and forth.

 When you are in a relaxed state, you are healing and that’s when your metabolism is working.

 Sympathetic is your ability to handle stress and parasympathetic is your ability to recover from stress.

 This is what I measure with my equipment.

-At our clinic we can visualize what is going on with stress in the body, see how it is affecting and responding.
+In our clinic, we can visualize what is going on with stress in the body, and see how it is affecting and responding.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.